 2. What tips are included in the incidental expenses?

 Tips included as incidental expenses include: fees and tips to porters, baggage carriers, bellhops, hotel room attendants, service attendants and others on ships, and hotel employees in foreign countries.
 See JFTR/JTR, APP A1 under per diem for definition.
 For an employee with a disability or special need, see JTR, par.
 C7425-item 4, regarding baggage-handling costs incurred as a direct result of an employee's disability or special needs.

 3. What tips are included in the miscellaneous expenses?

 Tips included as miscellaneous expenses include (See JFTR/JTR, APP G):

-- Tips aboard commercial ships (Uniformed Members Only): Tips to stewards and other attendants paid by or on behalf of dependents aboard commercial ships
+- a.
+Tips aboard commercial ships (Uniformed Members Only): Tips to service attendants paid by or on behalf of dependents aboard commercial ships for services rendered.

 - Tips for handling government property: Transportation-related tips for handling government property at terminals and lodgings are authorized.